chaincodelabs/research-site/research-intro.md

 Bitcoin is a fascinating and multi-faceted research topic.
 It offers challenging questions across a variety of fields of study.
 This page aims to provide an introduction to Bitcoin-related research directions.
-We emphasize computer science (cryptography, privacy, networking) and economics, although Bitcoin can be viewed through the lens of other scientific disciplines too.
+It emphasizes computer science (cryptography, privacy, networking) and economics, although Bitcoin can be viewed through the lens of other scientific disciplines too.

 Bitcoin offers opportunities for applied as well as fundamental research.
 The former typically designs and evaluates proposed protocol upgrades planned for the next few years.